 Maintenance and Conservation

-The city shall be responsible for the maintenance of all city-initiated projects created through this policy and those adopted into the collection by the Public Arts Commission.
+The city shall be responsible for the maintenance of all city-initiated projects created through this policy and those adopted into the collection by the Norfolk Arts Commission.
 All permanent public art projects must have a plan to properly maintain the work.
 Within the terms of the artist’s contract, the artist shall guarantee and repair artworks against all defects of material or workmanship for a period of two years following installation.
-The artist shall provide the Public Arts Program with drawings of the installation and detailed instructions regarding routine maintenance of the artwork.
+The artist shall provide Norfolk Arts with drawings of the installation and detailed instructions regarding routine maintenance of the artwork.
 The artist shall have the opportunity to comment on and participate in, all repairs and restoration which are made during their lifetime.
 The condition of artwork will be assessed on an ongoing basis.
-The Public Arts Program will develop conservation procedures, including budget and timeline estimates.
+Norfolk Arts will develop conservation procedures, including budget and timeline estimates.
 Funds for the maintenance of the artwork will be allocated as a portion of the public art program’s operating budget.

 Deaccession of Artwork